seedubjay/seedubjay.github.io/_drafts/wikipedia-graph.md

 1. transform ~220 million links into a graph format that is actually usable, and
 1. use any ol' path-finding algorithm to find a route to get you from one page to another

-[In my case](https://github.com/seedubjay/wikipedia-graph) this takes about a week or so to write and 4 hours to compute...
+[In my case](https://github.com/seedubjay/wikipedia-graph) this takes about 4 hours...

 So you might need to stall for a while.